mdcassano/gpt-risk-meters-hackathon/DEMOSCRIPT.md

 - Paste in a difficult syntax

-We created this capability by explaining our product in a robust prompt for use in GPT-4.
+We created this capability by describing assets searches in a prompt for use in GPT-4.
 We then built a microservice that makes synchronous calls to Azure's OpenAI API.
 We then wired the new microservice into the user interface of our existing web system.
 We built a testing harness to ensure that tweaks make to the AI prompts did not result in breaking changes in the AI responses.

 With GPT-4 we were able to rapidly prototype our ideas and spend the majority of our time engineering the user experience and expanding the prompt for our use case.